nmarus/node-ews/README.md

 npm install node-ews
 ```

+#### Updates in 3.4.0 (new)
+- Use ntlm-client to enable NTLMv2

 #### Updates in 3.2.0 (new)
 - Reverted back to official soap library to address workaround in issue #17
 - Added Notifications from PR #50 (See example 5)
 - Code cleanup

 #### About
-A extension of node-soap with httpntlm to make queries to Microsoft's Exchange
+A extension of node-soap with ntlm-client to make queries to Microsoft's Exchange
 Web Service API work.
 Utilize node-soap for json to xml query processing and
 returns responses as json objects.

 ##### Features:
-- Supports NTLM, Basic, or Bearer Authentication.
+- Supports NTLMv1, NTLMv2, Basic, or Bearer Authentication.
 - Connects to configured EWS Host and downloads it's WSDL file so it might be concluded that this is "fairly" version agnostic
 - After downloading the WSDL file, the wrapper dynamically exposes all EWS SOAP functions
 - Attempts to standardize Microsoft's WSDL by modifying the file to include missing service name, port, and bindings